bu-cisl/wgpu-ssnp/README.md

 Recent advances in computational imaging have produced powerful models, but most remain difficult to deploy due to hardware dependencies, proprietary drivers, and complex software stacks.

-SSNP-IDT is one such model: a physics-based 3D phase retrieval method for diffraction tomography, which models non-paraxial multiple scattering using a Born-series approach.
+SSNP is one such model: a waved-based physics model for diffraction tomography, which is non-paraxial and models multiple scattering.
 The original implementation is written in PyCUDA and optimized for NVIDIA GPUs, requiring a Python/CUDA environment and compatible hardware.

-This project reimplements SSNP-IDT in WebGPU and C++, compiled to WebAssembly via Emscripten.
+This project is a new implemention of SSNP in WebGPU and C++, compiled to WebAssembly via Emscripten.
 It runs entirely in the browser, with no installation or platform constraints, making the model broadly accessible while retaining competitive performance.

 ## Features